lilith-roth/yrba/README.md

   -V, --version                    Print version
 ```

-### Native binary
-1. Download the latest release from the GitHub release page.
-2. Copy `config.example.toml` to `config.toml`, and adjust with your remote backup path, and the folders you want to backup
-3. Run software

 ### Note
 Make sure the system you're uploading your backups to has the following shell commands available: